Deltares/Wflow.jl/docs/src/vertical/sbm.md

 previously defined.

-The calculation of the actual capillary rise `actcapflux` is as follows in the code block below (`i` refers to the Vector position of each cell within the spatial domain, and `k` refers to the layer position):
+The calculation of the actual capillary rise `actcapflux` is as follows in the code block below (`i` refers to the index of the vector that contains all active cells within the spatial model domain, and `k` refers to the layer position):

 ```julia
     actcapflux = 0.0